Saint Library

 Martyrdom

-Beheaded in the Catacomb of Callixtus on August 6.
+Beheaded in the Catacomb of Callixtus on August 6, seated in his papal chair.